DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/localize-reports.md

 ---
 # Localize Reports

-This document describes how to localize a report for different target languages and cultures.
+This document describes how to localize a report for different languages and cultures.

-To localize a report, open it in the Report Designer and specify a report language other than the _Default_.
+To localize a report, open it in the Report Designer and specify a report language other than _Default_.
 Change the reporting controls' text, sizes, and locations and save the report.
 All language-specific changes are saved with the report.
 When a localized report is displayed in Preview, the document contains modifications that match the application's culture.

 Perform the following actions to localize a report: